Magnetic quadrupole dichroism in isotropic medium: Simple model of the nonlinear dichroism

 Another magneto-optical effect revealed under these conditions is the PP rotation shown in Fig.~\ref{fig_2}(b).
 In our notation, it is measured as the difference between $\theta$ and $\varphi$.
-Unlike the conventional Faraday effect, this rotation is controlled by difference in absorption for two linearly polarized normal modes, rather than by difference in refraction for two modes of circular polarizations, and is {\it anisotropic}, i.e., depends on the input azimuth $\varphi$.
-Specific features of this rotation are better seen from angular dependences of the derivative $dR/d\varphi$ [Fig.\ \ref{fig_2}(c)], which may be considered as a factor of amplification $K$ of small variation of $\varphi$ by the medium, $K = 1 + dR/d\varphi$.
+Unlike the conventional Faraday effect, this rotation is controlled by the difference in absorption for two linearly polarized normal modes, rather than by the difference in refraction for two modes of circular polarization, and is {\it anisotropic}, i.e., depends on the input azimuth $\varphi$.
+The specific features of this rotation are better seen from the angular dependences of the derivative $dR/d\varphi$ [see Fig.\ \ref{fig_2}(c)], which may be considered as a factor of amplification, $K$, of a small variation of $\varphi$ by the medium, $K = 1 + dR/d\varphi$.
 The fourth-order symmetry of these dependences clearly distinguishes these effects from similar effects in conventional dichroic media with no optical nonlinearity.
-Note that high transparency of the medium in the region of the greatest amplification factors favorably distinguishes this quadrupole effect of the PP rotation gain from a similar effect of linear optics \cite{rev,glaz}, that is accompanied by strong attenuation of the light intensity and, thus, has sense only as a tool of the excess noise suppression\ \cite{depression}.
-Here, as one can see, the situation is essentially different; the effect of the PP rotation amplification can be observed under conditions of a fairly strong bleaching and therefore may have practical significance.
+Note that high transparency of the medium in the region of the greatest amplification factors (Fig.\ \ref{fig_2}) favorably distinguishes this quadrupole effect of the PP rotation gain from a similar effect of linear optics \cite{rev,glaz}, which is accompanied by the strong attenuation of the light intensity.
+Due to this attenuation, the effect of the PP rotation gain in linear optics appears to be useless from the view point of improving the shot-noise-limited polarimetric sensitivity, and may be helpful only for suppressing excess noise in polarimetric measurements\ \cite{depression}.
+Here, as one can see, the situation is essentially different; the effect of the PP rotation amplification can be observed under conditions of fairly strong bleaching and therefore may have practical significance.